txm676/sars/cran-comments.md

-##This is a re-submission
+##This is a new submission
-*version 2.1.0 of sars package
+*version 2.1.1 of sars package
-*R CMD check throws one note about not accessing the correct time but this seems to be due to a broken url in the checks *I have fixed the license URL and removed the problematic unicode character from the vignette
+*R CMD check throws one note about not accessing the correct time but this seems to be due to a broken url in the checks

 ##Test environments
-*local Windows 10 install, R 4.4.2 and R development *Ubuntu 24.04 LTS (64-bit), R 4.5.2  (via Circle CI)
+*local Windows 10 install, R 4.5.2 and R development *Ubuntu 24.04 LTS (64-bit), R 4.5.2  (via Circle CI)

 ##R CMD check results